OddsPortal Scraper: Extracting Odds with Python & Selenium

 What should you check before scraping a website?

-Before scraping a website, you must check these:
+Before scraping a website, you must check three things.

-• Is the data public?
-You can only scrape public data.
-They won’t be behind a login page or a pay wall.
+1. Is the data public?
+You can only scrape public data that isn’t behind a login page or a paywall.
 Scraping public data doesn’t violate privacy laws or terms of service, but scraping personal information without consent is illegal.

 Scrape any website, any format, no sweat.